mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 13 September 2025

-- The average temperature today is 13.29˚C,
+- The average temperature today is 16.18˚C,
-- With highs of 16.58˚C and lows of 13.07˚C,
+- With highs of 17.19˚C and lows of 15.4˚C,
-- It may feel like 12.66˚C with scattered clouds
+- It may feel like 15.6˚C with few clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 6.17m/s and visibility is 10000m
-- The pressure is 1007hPa and humidity is 76%
+- The pressure is 1007hPa and humidity is 67%
 - The sun will rise at 05:39 and set at 18:28

 <!-- weather_marker ends -->